george24601/notes/microservice/redis/cache.md

 2. need to cache empty results

 3. For a key that does not exist for sure, use bloomfilter to filter

+Persistance may consume much resource on high volumes  - maybe persist on separate disk.
+Although persistance helps recovery, and can support certain storage requirement